Montana Draw Odds & Application Guide

 A zero-point hunter has a 1/2,980 = 0.034% chance per tag, or roughly a 0.3% cumulative probability across all 10 tags.
 That’s one in 300.

-The gap between 15 points and zero points is enormous — but the gap between 8 points and 3 points is also real.
-Going from 3 to 8 points multiplies your entries by more than seven.
-Every additional point matters more than the last, which is why holding your points for the right district is so important in Montana.
+Fifteen points versus zero is an enormous gap — but 8 versus 3 is real too.
+Going from 3 to 8 multiplies your entries by more than seven.
+Every point matters more than the one before it, which is exactly why holding for the right district is so critical in Montana.

 How It Differs from Colorado and Wyoming